The Origin of the 300 km s$^{-1}$ Stream Near Segue 1: Tidal Disruption History

 \subsection{Integrated Luminosity of the Stream}

 In order to place a lower limit on the original mass of the core of the progenitor, we calculate the integrated luminosity of the stream using PS1 photometry \citep{chambers2016pan}.
 We follow the same procedures outlined in B16 to select stellar-like objects.
-In particular, we select sources with $| r_{psf} - r_{aperture}| \leq 0.2$~mag.
+In particular, we select sources with $| r_{\rm psf} - r_{\rm aperture}| \leq 0.2$~mag.
 To ensure the quality of our photometry, we also reject sources with uncertainties larger than 0.2~mag in $g$, $r$, and $i$ bands.
-We correct for reddening effects using the dust maps of \citet{sfd1998} and using the extinction laws of \citet{schlafly2011}.
+We correct for reddening effects using the dust maps of \citet{sfd1998} and the extinction law of \citet{schlafly2011}.

 We create a Hess diagram of 300S by subtracting a matching Hess diagram of the Milky Way foreground population from the Hess diagram of the region within the stream.
 The width of the stream is $\sim1\degr$ (see Section~\ref{sec:origin}).
 Thus, to construct our foreground distribution, we consider two regions.
 At a distance of 1\degr\ north of the center of the stream, we obtain the foreground distribution by using the stars within a region of sky that is 1\degr\ wide and runs parallel to the stream track.
 At a distance of 1\degr\ south of the stream center, we construct another foreground distribution in an analogous fashion.
 We average the distributions from the regions above and below the stream to produce the foreground Hess diagram, and subtract that from the Hess diagram of the region within the stream.
+We present the 300S Hess diagram in Figure \ref{fig:hess}, along with the isochrone of 300S overplotted at 14 and 18~kpc for comparison.

 From the foreground-subtracted Hess diagram, we find a total of 637 stars within the stream down to a magnitude of $r=22$.
 For comparison, \citet{martin08} measured 65 stars in Segue~1 ($L = 335$~L$_{\odot}$) down to the same magnitude limit in SDSS.
 In each Hess diagram bin along the stream CMD sequence we calculate a luminosity using the isochrone described in Section~\ref{sec:apogee_members} and shown in Figure \ref{fig:memdistr}a.
 After correcting for the contribution of sources below the PS1 magnitude limit following \citet{martin08}, we obtain an integrated luminosity for 300S of $4 \times 10^3$~L$_{\odot}$.